 Different from a systems analyst, a business systems analyst is focused primarily on determining how organizations can best capitalize on their IT resources.

-"Business systems analyst is a hot skill set," says Chris Ferguson, vice president of Technology Staffing Services and Legal Strategic Accounts at the Robert Half Technology Recruiting Center.
+"Business systems analyst is a hot skill set," says Chris Ferguson, vice president of Technology Staffing Services and Legal Strategic Accounts at Robert Half Technology in Columbus, Ohio.
 “Professionals with these abilities are in high demand, primarily because there are so many companies doing mobile applications and other outreach efforts.”
 These outreach efforts drive application development, and the business systems analysts typically guide the organization's development processes.